-Call them the Hoya plant – climbing, clambering, creeping, or wax-stemmed plants with thick leaves.
+Called the Hoya plant – climbing, clambering, creeping, or wax-stemmed plant with a thick wax leaf makes an excellent house plant.

 History Of The Hoya Plant

-The Hoya was named in honor of Thomas Hoym, gardener to the Duke of Northumberland.
-He was the first to bring this superb house plant into prominence.
+The name “Hoya” honors Thomas Hoy, gardener to the Duke of Northumberland and the first to bring this superb house plant into prominence.

-Native to southern India, where it is highly prized, and the subject of legend, hoyas are also found throughout eastern Asia to Australia.
-It has been classified botanically in the asclepias (milkweed) family.
+Native to southern India, highly prized, and the subject of legend.
+You’ll find Hoyas throughout eastern Asia to Australia and classified botanically in the asclepias (milkweed) family.

 The exact number of species is a mystery.
 Bailey’s Standard Cyclopedia of Horticulture estimates there are 100 species.
-The most common species, and the one most often seen and grown as a houseplant is Hoya carnosa variegata.
+The most common species, and the one most often seen and grown as a houseplant is Hoya carnosa and Hoya carnosa variegata.

 Thick leaves of green, rimmed with red and white, and a waxen texture from which it derives the nick-name “wax plant.”